Glasgow held a vigil in memory of the victims of Hamas’ attacks on Israel ahead of the anniversary of the most recent Middle East conflict.

 “It’s hard to believe that these young men, women and children have been hidden in tunnels all year.

 “I am very upset by it all.
 We all are brothers and sisters.
-When someone asked us if we had in Israel, we replied “yes, millions.”
+When someone asked us if we had family in Israel, we replied “yes, millions.”

 The first minister has called for a ceasefire ahead of the first anniversary, which is on Monday.